dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 - what kind of advantage does permeability and connectivity give us? why can this also be a vulnerability?
   - what are advantages/vulnerabilities of diversity?

+### Vulnerabilities Inherent in Antifragile Design Patterns

+- there is a tendency to mute any nodes that stand out as distinct or different, which dampens any signals they produce
+  - if those signals were not dampened, they could have indicated systemic problems that your system could react to earlier
+- these kinds of problems are exacerbated when branches of the system act in total secrecy and especially when the lower branches of hierarchy is shielded from most information
+  - (...) the lower branches are privy to the how, but not the why. this makes it difficult to react to novel types of situations and harder for lower branches to react to black swan events.
+    - if the lower branches are shielded from information that would allow them to distinguish a black swan event, since they aren't allowed to access (all of the system for classifying events), then they can't properly react to it and can instead be led to act against themselves.

+- the system encourages itself ...
+  - misinformation about threats is amplified by branches of the system in attempts to cull out threats from the herd, so they are alone and vulnerable
+    - however, since this misinformation is MISINFORMATION, the system deceives itself and the true signal is lost.
+  - further, disconnected nodes cannot easily project signal outside of their local two degree social neighborhood, so the system as a whole lacks awareness of that signal.

+- antifragile system design is necessary for our world today
+  - there are two things we should fear above all else: nihilism and ourselves. antifragile design principles are excellent for solving the latter problem, but make no advances in protecting us the first.
+  - the ultimate systemic flaw of antifragile systems is that they rely on instilling a sense of purpose among the nodes carrying out action to protect order in system from the chaos of itself.
+    - demoralization -- especially that resulting from loss of connection to our humanity or our individuality or from significant loss of prosperity used to fuel incentivization structures -- this can totally undermine antifragile systems.

+  - people don't mind playing games that they will lose, even if they know they are probably going to lose, as long as they know the game is fair. so, when you have a small segment of the population creating technocracy architected with antifragile design principles and they rig the system with surveillance, extortion, etc. to play the lower rungs of society against each other, how do you think people will react to the sudden realization that the game is not fair? how do you think people will react when they understand that the game does not end well for the common person?
+    - do you think that will result in more effective incentivization structures or less? do you think that will result in more effective sociocultural evolutionary mechanisms that tend to increase regional productivity and prosperity?
+    - if your system's design produces monoculture and unintentionally roots out anything that seems different simply because it might be a dangerous black swan, it will eventually lose out to another system whose evolutionary mechanisms enable innovation and enable people to empower themselves.
+  - what matters now more than anything is instilling a system of values that never changes, but is always flexible. any rigidly fixed system of values in today's world is going to lead to disaster. however, having no grounding in some eternal truth is equally dangerous.
+    - in order for our system to serve the people, it must demonstrate the value of its authority and the right to that authority.
+      - if it cannot do that, (...)
+    - now more than ever, people need sociocultural systems that give us a individual and shared sense of purpose (...)
+      -

+- abuse of antifragile design applied to sociophysical systems
+  - iatrogenic treatment. exorbitant budgets for "national security" threats.
+    - what was originally meant for national security has turned in to self-serving racketeering.
+  - sociophysical containment of threats.
+  - when social hierarchy is viewed as territory to be conquered, defended and given to some as a reward for subservience, then this exacerbates the tendency for racketeering

 # (Social Physics Overview)